7 Best Free SEO Tools for Beginners in 2026 (No Credit Card Needed)

 You need a Google Ads account to access it (free to create - you don't need to run ads).
 Go to ads.google.com and click "Keyword Planner".

-6. Google PageSpeed Insights FREE
+6. Google PageSpeed Insights

 A slow website is an invisible website.
 Google penalises slow pages in rankings - and users leave if a page takes over 3 seconds to load.